 Moving to Tucson in 2000 he has become involved in the environmental community, serving as a board member for the Tucson Audubon Society, and on the Arizona Bird Committee from 2007-2010.
 He currently lives in Tucson, with his wife Celina, his son Roland, a loveable Labradoodle, and an overly small fish tank.

-- South Florida, the Keys and the Dry Tortugas (April 2019)
+- Florida: The South, the Keys and the Dry Tortugas (April 2019)

 - Australia: Western and Northern Territories (September 2019)